Guidelines

 In case of a 21st century emergency anything like, "call 911" or "get a paramedic" should instantly tell us that it is a real emergency and not part of play.
 Participants are urged not to ignore signs of medical problems.
 Participants are also urged that if they believe it necessary, they should have a medical health card denoting name, allergies (including medicines that should not be administered), current medications, insurance, and emergency contact.

-illegal drugs.
+NO illegal drugs.
 This is a zero tolerance policy.

 Vehicles will not be allowed within the site between 7:00 a.m.
 Saturday and 12:00 p.m. on Sunday.
-If you need to leave between those hours, please contact the event coordinator and help will be arranged to remove your things to your vehicle outside the site walls.
+If you need to leave between those hours, please contact the event coordinator and help will be arranged to remove your things to your vehicle outside the site boundaries.

 If you wish to partake of alcoholic beverages, please do so responsibly and only after 5:00 p.m. when the site closes.
-Drunken behavior deemed to be unsafe will result in the participant’s expulsion from the event.
+Drunken behavior deemed to be unsafe will result in the participant's expulsion from the event.
+Remember, although we are not technically volunteers of Pioneer Farms, the public will probably not make a distinction between us and the site.
+Our conduct will directly reflect on the site.

-hit counter
+tumblr hit counter